Anuj337-coder/first-day/README.md

 # first-day
-This is mt first repository
+This is my first repository